 Performing the test is crucial because releasing a contaminated batch of a product can carry extremely serious consequences for both public health and business reputation, as so tragically demonstrated in the case of the NECC.

-The required, successful completion of the sterility test is often the last step before a product can be shipped out.
-Failing the sterility test results in quarantining the affected batch.
+The required, successful completion of the sterility test is often the last step before a product can be released.
+Failing the sterility test results in quarantining the entire affected batch.

 An investigation to determine how the sterility test failure occurred will follow.
 This will mean suspension of production while every stage of your manufacturing and testing process is examined for potential areas of risk.

-The better prepared you are for this potential situation, the more quickly you should be back up and running again.
+The better prepared you are for this potential situation, the quicker you should be back up and running again.

 Start by retracing the steps in your aseptic manufacturing process

-Every manufacturer of sterile products needs a clear investigation procedure in case of a failed sterility test.
-The investigation procedure needs to lay out who should do what and what should be examined.
+Every manufacturer of sterile products needs a clear investigation procedure in the event of a failed sterility test.
+The investigation procedure needs to lay out who is involved and responsibilities, including what should be examined.
 The best way to tackle this is with a checklist.

 Have a checklist of actions to follow after your sterility test fail